lgeurts/lgeurts.github.io/_posts/2017-07-14-bunsenlabs-linux-helium-dev.md

 tags: [ bunsenlabs linux  ]
 ---

-The devs at BunsenLabs are working on Helium which is based on Debian 9 Stretch.
+Devs at BunsenLabs are working on Helium which is based on Debian 9 Stretch.
 For the adventurous, have a look at [this post](https://forums.bunsenlabs.org/viewtopic.php?id=3800).